very-cool-name/blog-from-scratch/README.md

 # What is variant?

 ## Union
-**TODO wording**
 You've probably heard about `union` in C and C++.
-If you've not - `union` is a way to reuse same storage for different types.
-It holds several types on stack.
+If you've not - `union` is a way to reuse same **stack** storage for different types.
 The size of stack space used is only as large as the maximum of said types.

 ```cpp
 union S